AliBaheri/P3-Writeup/README.md

 ### Model Architecture and Training Strategy

-<p align="center">
-<img width="350" src= "https://github.com/AliBaheri/P3-Writeup/blob/master/images/model.png">

-### Solution
 The model is based on Nvidia architecture with more dropout layers to prevent overfitting.
 To deal with a large amount of data, I used data generator to train the model much more memory-efficient.
 The images have also been processed using the brightness technique, shadow augmentation technique, and flip images technique with the openCV libraries.

+<p align="center">
+<img width="350" src= "https://github.com/AliBaheri/P3-Writeup/blob/master/images/model.png">

+### Conclusion